lewissbaker/cppcoro/README.md

 concurrently await the result.

 The task will start executing on the thread that first `co_await`s the task.
-Subsequent awaiters will either be suspended and queued for resumption when the task completes or will continue synchronously if the task has already run to completion.
+Subsequent awaiters will either be suspended and be queued for resumption when the task completes or will continue synchronously if the task has already run to completion.